Bang1338/wordle-today/README.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  Zero repeated letters.
+  1 repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
   There are 1 vowels.
+In fact, one of them are repeated.
+If I count that too, there are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "G"
+  Begins with the letter "S"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "T"
+  Ends with the letter "L"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A short flash of light.
+  A reel; a device around which thread, wire or cable is wound, especially a cylinder or spindle.
 </details>

 ## ANSWER